Archetypes

 - Hudie (🏳️🌈)

 A swarming level 4 zoo deck, it can kind of be seen as a horizontal analogue to Magnamon.
 The idea is to repeatedly perform low-to-the-ground <Alliance> checks while getting free Tamers, allowing the technically-a-hybrid level 4 boss monster to DP reduce the opponent for their life savings while getting more swarm.
+In addition, its secondary tamers allow powerful option cards themed after the generic moves from Cyber Sleuth to be used for free whenever a Hudie Digimon suspends for any reason, which among other things allows it to spam <De-Evolve 4> for breathing.

 - Boltmon (MR)